 File Processing

 PicoSSG processes files based on their extensions, from right to left.
-It only removes the extensions it processes and never replaces extensions:
+It removes the extensions it processes, and if no extension remains, it adds .html:

 Source File Output File Processing Steps